MaastrichtU-IDS/cohort-explorer/README.md

 # 🫀 iCARE4CVD Cohort Explorer

-Webapp built for the [iCARE4CVD project](https://icare4cvd.eu).
+Webapp enabling to upload and explore cohorts metadata built for the [iCARE4CVD project](https://icare4cvd.eu).

+It interacts with a privacy computing platform ([Decentriq](https://www.decentriq.com/)) to create secure workspace where data scientists can run analysis on the selected cohorts (the cohorts data is uploaded only to Decentriq, the explorer only uses cohorts metadata).

-It aims to enable data owners and data scientists to:
+It aims to enable *data custodians* and *data scientists* to:

 *   🔐 Login with their [Decentriq](https://www.decentriq.com/) account (OAuth based authentication, can be easily switch to other providers).
 Only accounts with the required permissions will be able to access the webapp.
     *   ✉️ Contact [Decentriq](https://www.decentriq.com/) to request an account if you are part of the iCARE4CVD project
-*   📤 Data owners upload CSV cohort metadata files describing the variables of a study cohort
+*   📤 Data custodians upload CSV cohort metadata files describing the variables of a study cohort
 *   🔎 Data scientists explore available cohorts and their variables through a web app:
     *   Full text search across all cohorts and variables
     *   Filter cohorts per types and providers
     *   Filter variables per OMOP domain, data type, categorical or not
-*   🔗 Data owners can map each variable of their cohorts to standard concepts, sourced from [OHDSI Athena](https://athena.ohdsi.org/search-terms/terms?query=) API (SNOMEDCT, LOINC...) through the web app.
+*   🔗 Data custodians can map each variable of their cohorts to standard concepts, sourced from [OHDSI Athena](https://athena.ohdsi.org/search-terms/terms?query=) API (SNOMEDCT, LOINC...) through the web app.
     *   Mapping variables will help with data processing and exploration (⚠️ work in progress)
     *   We use namespaces from the [Bioregistry](https://bioregistry.io) to convert concepts CURIEs to URIs.
 *   🛒 Data scientists can add the cohorts they need to perform their analysis to a [Data Clean Room](https://www.decentriq.com/) (DCR) on the Decentriq platform.
     *   Once complete, the data scientists can publish their DCR to Decentriq in one click.
-    *   The DCR will be automatically created with a data schema corresponding to the selected cohorts, generated from the metadata provided by the data owners.
+    *   The DCR will be automatically created with a data schema corresponding to the selected cohorts, generated from the metadata provided by the data custodians.
     *   The data scientist can then access their DCR in Decentriq, write the code for their analysis, and request computation of this code on the provisioned cohorts.

 > [!WARNING]